-The size and weight of a camera is not so much of a problem when you don’t intend to carry it around with you.
-Image quality produced by high-end digital cameras can often outweigh any negative aspects of their bulk and weight.
-However, opting for a good quality mirrorless camera you can find a balance between size, weight and picture quality.
+The size and weight of a camera are not so much of a problem when you don’t intend to carry it around with you.
+The image quality produced by high-end digital cameras can often outweigh any negative aspects of their bulk and weight.
+However, by opting for a good quality mirrorless camera, you can find a balance between size, weight, and picture quality.

 What Will You Use Your Pictures For?